 Vitamin A and Fertility

-Found in both animal (known as retinol) and in plant (known as beta-carotene) sources, there are ample food sources to ensure that, with a proper diet, food sourced vitamin A should be sufficient for most Americans.
-But many people don’t eat near enough foods that contain vitamin A and fertility suffers because of it.
+This fat-soluble vitamin plays an important role in supporting many functions of the body and is available to us in two forms: retinol and carotenoids.
+The retinol, or active form of the vitamin, is found only in foods that come from animals (meat, milk, eggs, liver).
+Carotenoids (the most common being beta-carotene) is found in plants, specifically orange vegetables and dark leafy greens.
+There are ample food sources to ensure that, with a proper diet, food sourced vitamin A should be sufficient for most.
+But many people don’t eat near enough foods that contain vitamin A and your fertility may suffer because of it.

 Vitamin A is also a crucial component of fertility health.